ShimShim27/Artificial-Ecosystem-Generator/README.md

 # Artificial-Ecosystem-Generator
 A program to simulate artificial ecosystem using machine learning.
-(The code contains a lot of comments and maybe messy because it is my past school project.)
+(The code contains a lot of comments and maybe messy because it is my previous school project)

 ## Description
 * This system was built in Netbeans and is using JavaSwing for GUI.